-This category is saving more than 20 crossing guards that cannot be funded with the current measure and will expand the crossing guard program to a total of 91 guarded locations paid for by TAM funds, and 6 guards funded by others.
+This category expanded the crossing guard program from the previous Measure A. FY 19/20 will have 100 TAM funded guards and seven guards funded by others to bring the total program to 107 guards.
 It will maintain the Safe Routes to School education and encouragement programs at over 60 schools in Marin, with some room for growth.
 Finally, an increase in Safe Pathways funds will provide a steady source of funding for safety-related improvements around schools, including small projects that can be implemented quickly to address priority needs.
 Note school bus service is funded in the Transit funding category provided in the Measure, not the Safe Routes to Schools program.